10 Best Career Options and Scope after BSc Physics

 Demand and Scope

-Radiologists have good career options.
-It is projected to grow by 8.7% every year till 2027 which creates huge career opportunities for radiologists.
+A radiologist is a good job option after a B.Sc. in Physics.
+It is projected to grow by 8.7% every year till 2027 which will create huge career opportunities for radiologists.
 Anyone who wants to become a radiologist can work in medical institutions, hospitals, etc.

 Skills